curl/everything-curl/building-source.md

 opinions and tastes.
 The configure based build is arguably the more mature and more covering build system and should probably be considered the default one.

-### Autotools
+## Autotools

 The "Autotools" is a collection of different tools that used together generate the `configure` script.
 The configure script is run by the user who wants to build curl and it does a whole bunch of things:

  - it checks for features and functions present in your system

  - it offers command-line options so that you as a builder can decide what to enable and disable in the build.
 Features and protocols, etc., can be toggled on/off.
 Or even compiler warning levels and more.

  - it offers command-line options to let the builder point to specific installation paths for various third-party dependencies that curl can be built to use.

  - specifies on which file path the generated installation should be placed when ultimately the build is made and "make install" is invoked

 In the most basic usage, just running `./configure` in the source directory is enough.
 When the script completes, it outputs a summary of what options it has detected/enabled and what features that are still disabled, some of them possibly because it failed to detect the presence of necessary third-party dependencies that are needed for those functions to work.
+If the summary is not what you expected it to be, invoke configure again with new options or with the previously used options adjusted.

-Then you invoke `make` to build the entire thing and `make install` to install curl, libcurl and associated things. `make install` requires that you have the correct rights in your system to create and write files in the installation directory or you will get some errors.
+After configure has completed you invoke `make` to build the entire thing and then finally `make install` to install curl, libcurl and associated things. `make install` requires that you have the correct rights in your system to create and write files in the installation directory or you will get some errors.

 ### cross-compiling